GTmmiller/pokego-evol-maximizer/README.md

 ## License

-This software is covered by the MIT License
+This software is covered by the BSD 2 clause license

+## Disclaimer

+This project has no affiliation with The Pokemon Company or Niantic, Inc. All rights to the names "Pokemon" and "Pokemon Go" are reserved by the aforementioned parties.